 So you think that just because you have a small business you can’t get the competitive credit card processing rates that big businesses get?
 Think again!

-Follow these five credit card processing tips for small businesses and you’ll be able to secure credit card processing rates for your small business that will make Walmart jealous.
+However, that doesn’t mean you can’t get some good tips on finding the best processor.
+Follow these credit card processing tips for small businesses and you’ll be able to secure credit card processing rates for your small business that will make Walmart jealous.
 Alright, that’s a bit of a stretch, but you get the idea.

 Act like your small business is huge!